bytecodealliance/WASI-Virt/README.md

 When calling a subsystem for the first time, its virtualization will be enabled.
 Subsystems not used or configured at all will be omitted from the virtualization entirely.

+### Selective Subsystem Virtualization

+By default, when using the `wasi-virt` CLI command, all virtualizations are enabled.
+This way, not only is encapsulation the default, but composition with arbitrary components will always work out as all interfaces for WASI should always be available.

+Selective subsystem virtualization can be performed directly with the WASI Virt library as above (which does not virtualize all subsystems by default).
+This allows virtualizing just a single subsystem like `env`, where it is possible to virtualize only that subsystem and skip other virtualizations and end up creating a smaller virtualization component.

+There is an important caveat to this: _as soon as any subsystem uses IO, all subsystems using IO need to be virtualized in order to fully subclass streams and polls in the virtualization layer_.
+In future this caveat requirement should weaken as these features lower into the core ABI in subsequent WASI versions.

+`wasm-tools compose` will error in these scenarios, and better [error messaging](https://github.com/bytecodealliance/wasm-tools/issues/1147) may be provided in future when performing invalid compositions like the above.
+Missing subsystems can be usually detected from the composition warnings list.

 ## Contributing

 To build, run `./build-adapter.sh` which builds the master `virtual-adapter` component, followed by `cargo build` to build